 "It's through human relationships that a child first learns love, compassion, generosity, and creativity."
 Fred Rogers lives.
 A strong, healthy relationship with significant adults - families & teachers serves to support healthy development of a child's sense of trust, self-esteem, and autonomy.
-In our program, we honor the importance of relationships in our Continuity of Care Model, where the infant/toddler children, families and teachers remain together for the first two years through the program, and are then supported as they transition into the twos programs.
+In our program, we honor the importance of relationships in our Continuity of Care Model, where the infant/toddler children, families and teachers remain together for the first two years and are then supported as they transition into the young preschool program.